afria85/LogShield/README.md

----
-# LogShield
+# ??
+LogShield

-LogShield is a CLI tool to **redact sensitive data from logs** before sharing them with others, AI tools, or public channels.
+LogShield is a CLI tool to **redact real sensitive data from logs** before sharing them with others, AI tools, CI systems, or public channels.

-Designed to be safe by default, deterministic, and free of runtime dependencies.
+It is designed to be **deterministic**, **safe by default**, and free of runtime dependencies.

 ---

 ## Install